Ryan White Grant Administration

 Ryan White Part A Program Description & Services

-In 2025, over 15,000 people living with HIV received care and support through Ryan White Part A services, with more than half of all people living with HIV in the Houston EMA accessing their annual HIV care through this program.
+In 2025, 14,867 people living with HIV received care andsupport through Ryan White Part A services.
+Notably, nearly half of allindividuals living with HIV in the Houston EMA accessed their annual HIV carethrough this program, underscoring its critical role in the region’s HIV carecontinuum.

 Ending the HIV Epidemic Program Description & Services

-In 2020, the Ryan White Grant Administration (RWGA) began administering a federal grant from the Health Resources and Services Administration’s HIV/AIDS Bureau (HRSA/HAB) known as Ending the HIV Epidemic (EHE).
-Through this program, RWGA awards funding annually to local Federally Qualified Health Centers (FQHCs), nonprofit organizations, and governmental agencies to help individuals who are newly diagnosed with HIV—or who have fallen out of care—quickly re-engage in treatment.
+In 2020, the Ryan White Grant Administration (RWGA) began administering a new federal initiative funded by the Health Resources and Services Administration’s HIV/AIDS Bureau (HRSA/HAB) known as Ending the HIV Epidemic (EHE).
+Through this program, RWGA awards funding annually to six area Federally Qualified Health Centers (FQHCs), nonprofit organizations, and local governmental agencies.

 For more information contact: